 Native Americans on the Pueblos

-Given its closeness to the secret city, it was mainly the San Ildefonso Pueblo that provided most of the laborers Los Alamos needed on any given day, even if daily laborers were also recruited from other nearby Pueblos, including Santa Clara, Cochiti and San Juan.
-Every day of the week, rain or shine, workers traveled by bus to the Hill, where they received their assignments and returned home at sunset.
+Given its close proximity to the secret city, it was mainly the San Ildefonso Pueblo that provided most of the laborers Los Alamos needed on any given day, although daily laborers were also recruited from other nearby Pueblos, including Santa Clara, Cochiti and San Juan.
+Every day of the week, workers traveled by bus to the Hill, where they received their assignments and returned home at sunset.
 Men were generally employed as truck drivers, construction and maintenance workers, carpenters, and gardeners.
 Women were recruited as maids and child-care providers.
-Their skills were truly vital for the entire Los Alamos community.
-More often than not, they worked in silence given their very limited knowledge of English and the complete ignorance of local languages on the part of Los Alamos residents.
+Their skills were vital for the entire Los Alamos community.
+Many workers labored in silence given their very limited English and the complete unfamiliarity with local languages on the part of Los Alamos residents.

 The 43 square miles on the Pajarito Plateau occupied by the Los Alamos community incorporated also some of the San Ildefonso ancestral land.
 With time, contaminants from the Hill were detected in water and air samples taken on or near Pueblo lands.
 The Pueblos were provided annual funds to evaluate the extent and possible health and environmental effects and to participate in decisions concerning cleanup levels.